Chiang Mai: Buses

 A number of bus stations link the city to central, southeast, and northern Thailand.
 The central Chang Puak Terminal (north of Chiang Puak Gate) provides local services within Chiang Mai Province.
 The Chiang Mai Arcade bus terminal northeast of the city centre (which can be reached with a songthaew or tuk-tuk ride) provides services to over 20 other destinations in Thailand including Bangkok, Pattaya, Hua Hin, and Phuket.
 There are several services a day from Chiang Mai Arcade terminal to Mo Chit Station in Bangkok (a 10- to 12-hour journey).

-Since December 2023, Chiang Mai offers a city wide bus system under the name RTC Chiang Mai City Bus, with three established lines starting and terminating at Chiang Mai Airport.
+Since December 2023, Chiang Mai offers a citywide bus system under the name RTC Chiang Mai City Bus, with three established lines starting and terminating at Chiang Mai Airport.